minmit/p4-exercises/Readme-arm.md

 vagrant plugin install vagrant-vmware-desktop
 ```

-4. Set the following environment variable in your shell so that `silicon.Vagrantfile` is used:
+4. Set the following environment variable in your shell so that `arm.Vagrantfile` is used:
 ```
 export VAGRANT_VAGRANTFILE=silicon.Vagrantfile
 ```